 The successful selection and integration of immigrants into Ontario’s workforce is an economic imperative.
 More than 30 per cent of Ontario’s workforce is immigrants and this number is expected to increase in the coming years.

-As part of Ontario’s Immigration Strategy, the Ministry of Citizenship and Immigration has established the Minister’s Employers Table to seek advice on Ontario’s labour market needs and the role of employers in the changing immigration system.
+As part of Ontario’s Immigration Strategy, the Ministry of Citizenship, Immigration and International Trade has established the Minister’s Employers Table to seek advice on Ontario’s labour market needs and the role of employers in the changing immigration system.
 Through the Employers Table, Ontario seeks to build a strong relationship with employers and to better understand employer immigration needs and challenges.

 The Employers Table is a key step in Ontario’s Immigration Strategy to attract a skilled workforce, help newcomers succeed and build a stronger economy.

-The Ministry of Citizenship and Immigration has launched a new award to recognize leaders in immigrant employment.
+The Ministry of Citizenship, Immigration and International Trade has launched a new award to recognize leaders in immigrant employment.
 The Ontario Award for Leadership in Immigrant Employment will be presented in three categories: the Employer Award, the Champion Award and the Immigrant Entrepreneur Award.
 Nominations close September 16.

 In response to challenges with the current immigration system and federal funding cuts, the Ontario government established the Expert Roundtable on Immigration in March 2012.